In this blog series we’ve examined Five Myths of Apache Spark Optimization. But one final, bonus myth remains unaddressed:

 For even more detail on how our customers have saved, please see our Case Studies with the results of Pepperdata savings for Autodesk, Extole, and many others.

-Are You Ready to Eliminate Application Waste, Once and For All?
+Are You Ready to Eliminate Underutilized Resources and Overspending?

 To summarize the entire series of myths, we reviewed the common misconceptions around five key optimization strategies at the infrastructure and application level: deploying observability and monitoring tools and solutions, implementing Cluster Autoscaling, rightsizing instances, tuning applications manually, and enabling Spark Dynamic Allocation.
-These optimization strategies minimize waste in your cloud cluster generally, but do not address the waste inherent within the application itself.
+These optimization strategies improve price/performance in your cloud cluster generally, but do not address the resource overprovisioning waste inherent within the application itself.

 You don’t need an engineering sprint or a quarter to plan for Pepperdata.
-It’s super simple to try out.
-In a 60-minute call, we’ll create a Pepperdata dashboard account with you.
+In a simple 60-minute call, we’ll create a Pepperdata dashboard account with you.
 Pepperdata is installed via a simple bootstrap script into your Amazon EMR environment and via Helm chart into Amazon EKS.
-All the savings are automatic and immediate, with an average savings of thirty percent.
 It’s totally free to test in your environment, and the savings you gain during your Proof of Value is also free.